OlleLindgren/pyrefact/README.md

 # pyrefact
-Automatic python refactoring, with the goal of simplifying complicated code, and deleting dead code.
+Automatic python refactoring, with the goal of simplifying complicated code, deleting dead code, and to some extent improve performance.

+It is strongly recommended that you version control or otherwise backup any code you run pyrefact on.

 ## Features